 Pharmacodynamic Drug Interaction Studies

-Pharmacodynamic drug interaction studies with aspirin, clopidogrel, aspirin and clopidogrel, enoxaparin, and naproxen were conducted.
-No pharmacodynamic interactions were observed with aspirin or clopidogrel, but a 50% to 60% increase in anti-FXa activity was observed when apixaban was coadministered with enoxaparin or naproxen.
+Pharmacodynamic drug interaction studies with aspirin, clopidogrel, aspirin and clopidogrel, prasugrel, enoxaparin, and naproxen were conducted.
+No pharmacodynamic interactions were observed with aspirin, clopidogrel, or prasugrel [see WARNINGS AND PRECAUTIONS].
+A 50% to 60% increase in anti-FXa activity was observed when apixaban was coadministered with enoxaparin or naproxen.

 Renal impairment: Anti-FXa activity adjusted for exposure to apixaban was similar across renal function categories.